paulmillr/noble-secp256k1/README.md

 ## Contributing

-Check out an article about this library: https://paulmillr.com/posts/noble-secp256k1-fast-ecc/
+Check out a blog post about this library: [Learning fast elliptic-curve cryptography in JS](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/).

 1. Clone the repository.
 2. `npm install` to install build dependencies like TypeScript